photograph copyright Douglas Stockdale –

 You will need at a minimum something like the Adobe Reader (FREE) to look at the book-dummy PDF, but will want to choose in the View menu, for Page Display, the two-page layout.
 Btw, I also found that once I received the PDF, I found some more mistakes and aspects of the design I felt I needed to correct.
 So another $4.99 a couple of days later for another PDF after the fixes were in.
 I spend more than that on golf balls in just one round of 18 holes…just saying…

-And the two-page review will probably reveal the next issue with the Blurb book PDF; that the book pages do not align, especially noticeable if you have created a two page spread (see screen shot below).
+And the two-page review will probably reveal the next issue with the Blurb book PDF; that the book pages do not align in Acrobat, especially noticeable if you have created a two page spread (see screen shot below).
 That particular fix will be discussed next…

 Featured photograph; The Flow of Light Brushes the Shadow #5374 (Manchester, UK) copyright Douglas Stockdale